 If you are not able to complete an online claim straight away, you can register your intention to claim by starting the online claim and selecting the 'save for later' option.
 Once you have registered your intention to claim you must complete the online claim form and provide all the evidence required within one month of the date of your claim.
-You can also register your intention to claim by telephone or in person at our customer services reception.
+You can also register your intention to claim by telephoning the benefits service on 020 8825 7000.

 We recommend that you send all the evidence within one month otherwise you may lose benefit.

 The date of your claim will be the date that you complete your online claim form or the date of your intention to claim, providing that you complete an online application form within one month of registration.